redpinetree/att-ml/README.md

 # Description

-This repository contains code for the optimization of adaptive tensor trees using either a Born machine-based approach or a nonnegative approach (or both, in a hybrid scheme).
+This repository contains code for the optimization of adaptive tensor trees targeting discrete data distributions using either a Born machine-based approach or a nonnegative approach (or both, in a hybrid scheme).
+The nonnegative approach has the advantage of interpretability as a probabilistic graphical model at the expense of introducing a constraint to the optimization problem.
 An explanation of the methods implemented in this repository can be found in [our preprint](https://arxiv.org/abs/2504.06722).

 ## Building